rumca-js/RSS-Link-Database-2022/2022/11/2022-11-09/https.feeds.a.dj.comrssRSSWSJD.xml_entries.md

-# Source The Wall Street - Tech, Source URL:https://feeds.a.dj.com/rss/RSSWSJD.xml
+# Source The Wall Street - Tech, Source URL:https://feeds.a.dj.com/rss/RSSWSJD.xml, Source language: en-US

 ## Binance Is Said to Be Likely to Walk Away from Deal to Buy FTX
  - [https://www.wsj.com/articles/binance-is-said-to-be-likely-to-walk-away-from-deal-to-buy-ftx-11668020963?mod=rss_Technology](https://www.wsj.com/articles/binance-is-said-to-be-likely-to-walk-away-from-deal-to-buy-ftx-11668020963?mod=rss_Technology)
  - RSS feed: https://feeds.a.dj.com/rss/RSSWSJD.xml
  - date published: 2022-11-09 19:52:00+00:00
- - tags: None

 The crypto exchange is expected to walk away from deal to buy a collapsing competitor following a review of its structure and books, according to a person familiar with the matter.